 So, when you read the command in the New Testament to “repent toward God” and have “faith in Christ,” it literally is a mandate for all humans from every nation to:

-1. Throw off allegiance to their ethnic/national gods, who divide them and cause war, in order to harmoniously return to a conciliatory and loving YHWH, as the Creator of all & Highest God, as properly and expressly revealed in character (deeds & words) by Jesus of Nazareth.
+1. Throw off allegiance to their ethnic/national gods, who lead them astray from the Creator & divide them, causing war.
+Give allegiance only to Jesus, in order to harmoniously return to a conciliatory and loving YHWH, as the Creator of all & Highest God, as properly and expressly revealed in character (deeds & words) by Jesus of Nazareth.

-2. Therefore, proclaim Jesus is the risen (authoritative) Lord, because he raised from Sheol (grave, hades, realm of the dead) & ascended far above every other earthly and spiritual authority.
+2. Therefore, proclaim Jesus is the risen (authoritative) Lord & God, in unique victory over all empires/kingdoms/governments and their leaders, because he raised from Sheol (grave, hades, realm of the dead) & ascended far above every other earthly and spiritual authority.
+To be plain, Jesus abolished organized, nationalist, imperialist religion, and he overturned the “top down” (hierarchal) model of rule..
 All who believe should live together in harmony by “the new and living Way,” in the Name of Jesus and by the influence of the Holy Spirit, which is (in every case) Divine Love (selfless, fearless care for & loyal devotion to the honor & wellbeing of both friend AND enemy).